SanaRb/Training/README.md

-Data Visualization Using R by Sana Rebbah
+Data Visualization Using R by Sana Rebbah, biostatistician

 This repository contains an html file  and two datasets for the introduction of data visualization using R, focusing on the ggplot2 package.